Being the continuation of InstaPunk and InstaPunk Rules

 The Julius LaRosa Firing vid above contains an attempt at explaining why one show business firing could have had such a nuclear effect on Godfrey’s career.
 To his audience, the speculation goes, he was a kind of media Father Figure, wedded to the millions of mothers who were his devoted, um, housewives.
 Firing LaRosa, whose popularity had outstripped Godfrey’s, however temporarily, was akin to disinheriting a beloved son and throwing him out of the house.
 Betrayal.
 Unforgivable.
 Ever.

-How does Trump and the TDS housewives of both sexes on Instagram fit into this mythic family crisis?
+How do Trump and the TDS housewives of both sexes on Instagram fit into this mythic family crisis?

-You’re free to ponder the evidence of your own.
+You’re free to ponder the evidence on your own.
 I have a few thoughts to share before I leave you to your ruminations.

 Arthur Godfrey the actual person doesn’t matter at all here.
 It doesn’t matter if anyone who liked Andy Griffith’s “prediction” has never heard of Godfrey.
-It doesn’t matter if Instagrammers never saw Griffith’s video.
+It doesn’t matter if Threadies never saw Griffith’s video.
 What matters is the nature of the marriage contract that binds low-information Democrat voters (say, 67% of the total) to their government.
 It’s impossible for them to keep up with all the decisions and data involved in actual governing.
-Democrats asa group tend to share the belief that the government is there to help them, mistakes and missteps aside, because they are the party of good intentions.
-The products of those intentions are, in this analogy, their children, their sons and daughters and extended family.
+Democrats as a group tend to share the belief that the government is there to help them, mistakes and missteps aside, because they are the party of good intentions.
+The products of those intentions are, in this analogy, their children, their sons and daughters and extended family, as well as their own poverty-inducing life decisions.
 Into this settled, long unthought about arrangement comes Donald Trump, riding down that escalator in 2015.

 Is Trump crazy?